Lebanese Paraguayans: 1970–onwards

 The majority of Lebanese-Paraguayans are Christians who belong to the Maronite Church, Roman Catholic, Eastern Orthodox and Melkite Catholic.
 A scant number are Muslims.
 In addition to being of Lebanese descent, there are Paraguayans of Syrian and Palestinian origin as well.
 From the 1970s, Sunni Muslim Arabs moved to the Ciudad del Este.
 This changed in the 1980s to Shia Muslim Arabs from South Lebanon.

 In 2010, Ciudad del Este's INTERPOL office had captured a Lebanese man of 37 years, Moussa Ali Hamdan, accused of terrorism in the city centre of Ciudad del Este.
 He was under an order of capture by the United States of America.
 It was also suspected that Hamdan financed terrorism.

 In 2011, a Lebanese man was arrested at the regional office of Interpol in Ciudad del Este because of identification problems, having been expelled from France.
 The man said that his name was Toufic Harb but his real identity is Zidane Khaleb.
 He was captured at the Guaraní International Airport.

 In a 2012 article published on terrorists in Paraguay, Al Jazeera reported that Hezbollah "remained especially active" in the tri-border area of Argentina–Paraguay–Brazil.
 José Almada, a superior officer in the Paraguayan Special Operations Group (GEO) said that they had not uncovered any evidence of terrorist cells in Ciudad del Este.

 In 2014, ABC Color published an article in which the Lebanese community question the utilization of students of the Lebanese Educational Centre of Paraguay in Ciudad del Este, in acts of political movements linked to terrorist group Hezbolá.
 Members of the Lebanese community in the region expressed their disagreement with the way the institute is run.

-On 10 November 2015, International Islamic News Agency announced Paraguay's president Horacio Cartes inaugurated the largest mosque, which was built in Ciudad del Este.
-The opening ceremony of the mosque saw the involvement of a large amount of political officials, as well as diplomats.
-The mosque itself cost US$1 million.